terascope/standard-assets/docs/operations/routed_sender.md

 ```

 ###  Dynamically route data

-Here is an example of dynamically routing data.
-Since this example is paired with the elasticsearch_sender_api, the index specified will be the prefix to the `_key` value.
+Example of a job dynamically routing data.
+Since this example is paired with the `elasticsearch_sender_api`, the index specified will be the prefix to the `_key` value.

-Please note the use of `key_router` and how it formats the `_key` value for the router, and how it matches the routing object key.

- Example Job

 ```json
 {